 “The KTP provides small businesses with specialist knowledge.
-In this case, The IPC Group were looking for strategic marketing and business innovation.
+In this case, [the company] were looking for strategic marketing and business innovation.
 What the KTP does is connect that company with university expertise.”

 The University of Brighton’s KTP is a government run programme that helps businesses succeed by connecting them to academic resources and a recently qualified graduate.

 More than 280 companies have worked with the University and each partnership lasts between 12 months and three years.